imbus/testbench-requirement-service/docs/readers/index.md

 # Readers

 A **reader** is a pluggable component that fetches projects, baselines, and requirements from a specific data source.
-The service ships with three built-in readers and supports [custom readers](custom-readers.md).
+The service ships with three built-in readers and supports [custom readers](custom.md).

-## Built-in readers at a glance
+## Built-in readers

 | Reader | Data source | Extra dependencies | Best for |
 |--------|------------|-------------------|----------|